extism/js-pdk/README.md

 For more information try --help
 ```

-> **Note**: If you are using mac you may need to tell your security system this unsigned binary is fine.
-If you think this is dangerous, or can't get it to work, see the compile from source section below.
+> **Note**: If you are using mac, you may need to tell your security system this unsigned binary is fine.
+If you think this is dangerous, or can't get it to work, see the "compile from source" section below.

 Try it on a script file.
 Name this `script.js`: